Understanding the significance of a Statutory Agent is essential for anyone starting or operating an LLC.

 In that case, creditors can sue you personally when your business fails because they won't get any returns from a defunct LLC.

-An LLC owner may risk losing the liability protection LLC or corporation offer because the business owner won't receive legal documents or court summons.
+From my experience, an LLC owner may risk losing the liability protection LLC or corporation offer because the business owner won't receive legal documents or court summons.

 See also our article and learn how to change an LLC registered agent.